A'Lelia Walker

 A'Lelia Walker (born Lelia McWilliams; June 6, 1885 – August 17, 1931) was an American businesswoman and patron of the arts.
-She was the only surviving child of Madam C. J. Walker, popularly credited as being the first self-made female millionaire in the United States and one of the first African American millionaires.
+She was the only surviving child of Madam C. J. Walker, who was popularly credited as being the first self-made female millionaire in the United States and one of the first African-American millionaires.

 Life and career

 Early life

 A'Lelia Walker was born Lelia McWilliams in Vicksburg, Mississippi, in 1885, the daughter of Moses and Sarah (née Breedlove) McWilliams.
 Her father died when she was two years old, and she moved with her mother to St. Louis, Missouri to live with her mother's three brothers.
 Her mother married John Davis in 1894 and divorced in 1903.
-In 1906, her mother married Charles Joseph Walker, a newspaper advertising salesman, and became an independent hairdresser and retailer of cosmetic creams.
+In 1906, her mother married Charles Joseph Walker, a newspaper advertising salesman, and became an independent hairdresser and cosmetic cream retailer.
 A'Lelia grew up in St. Louis and attended Knoxville College in Tennessee before entering the family business, having taken the Walker name.

 Madam C. J. Walker Manufacturing Company

 A'Lelia Walker ran the East Coast operations of her mother's company.
-Her mother purchased two brownstones in New York City at 108-110 West 136th Street near Lenox Avenue in Harlem, and combined them together.
+Her mother purchased two brownstones in New York City at 108-110 West 136th Street near Lenox Avenue in Harlem, and combined them.
 The first floor housed the Walker Hair Parlor, and the second the Lelia College of Beauty Culture, where new cosmeticians were trained to work in the company's shops.
 A'Lelia lived and entertained in the top three floors.
-She became president of the company in 1919, upon her mother's death, and remained in that position until her own death in August 1931.
-She initiated a number of marketing campaigns to promote the company—including a competition among prominent ministers for a Trip to the Holy Land in 1924—and remained the face of the Walker Company, but day-to-day operations were overseen by attorney F. B. Ransom and factory manager Alice Kelly at the Indianapolis headquarters.
+She became president of the company in 1919, upon her mother's death, and remained in that position until she died in August 1931.
+She initiated several marketing campaigns to promote the company—including a competition among prominent ministers for a Trip to the Holy Land in 1924—and remained the face of the Walker Company.
+Still, day-to-day operations were overseen by attorney F. B. Ransom and factory manager Alice Kelly at the Indianapolis headquarters.
 During the 1920s, A'Lelia Walker immersed herself in Harlem's dynamic social life as a patron of the arts and hostess of some of the era's most notable social gatherings.

 Walker Company sales began to suffer in 1929, with the beginning of the Great Depression.
-A new million-dollar headquarters and manufacturing facility, opened in late 1927 in Indianapolis, placed additional expenses and financial pressure on the operation, and she was forced to sell a great deal of valuable art and antiques.
-Her adopted daughter Mae Walker became company president from 1931 until her death in 1945.
+A new million-dollar headquarters and manufacturing facility, opened in late 1927 in Indianapolis, placed additional expenses and financial pressure on the operation, and she sold a great deal of valuable art and antiques.
+Her adopted daughter Mae Walker became company president from 1931 until she died in 1945.
 In a fourth-generation succession, Mae's daughter A'Lelia Mae Perry Bundles (b.
 1928– d.
-1976) succeeded her mother at the head of the company.
-Today the company's building is known as the Madam Walker Theatre Center and is a National Historic Landmark.
+1976) succeeded her mother as the head of the company.
+Today, the company's building is known as the Madame Walker Theatre Center and is a National Historic Landmark.